georgiangelov2000/Front-end/README.md

-# Web-Projects Dom-Manipulations,Remote Database,Routing,Templating,Ajax,Asynchronous Programming
+# Front-end Course
+## Content
+- Dom
+- Remote Database
+- Routing
+- Templating
+- Ajax
+- Asynchronous Programming
-### This section includes projects that I have developed individually at the Web level with the Javascript language.
-The projects include basic and fundamental knowledge at the HOME level, element manipulation, AJAX queries, asynchronous programming, database work (Firebase), routing, templating.
+#### This section includes projects that I have developed individually at the Web level with the Javascript language.